What is Databricks Apps?

 To create apps locally and deploy those apps to your Databricks workspace, your development environment must meet the following requirements:

-• The Databricks command-line interface (Databricks CLI), version v0.229.0 or above, configured to access your Databricks workspace.
-To install or update and configure the Databricks CLI, see Install or update the Databricks CLI and Authentication for the Databricks CLI.
+The Databricks command-line interface (Databricks CLI), version v0.229.0 or above, configured to access your Databricks workspace.
+To install or update the Databricks CLI, see Install or update the Databricks CLI.
+Databricks recommends configuring access using OAuth user-to-machine (U2M) authentication, which is described in Configure access to your workspace.

-• The Databricks SDK for Python.
-You can install the SDK with pip3:
+The Databricks SDK for Python.
+You can install the SDK with

-• (Optional) If your app needs to access Databricks SQL, install the Databricks SQL Connector for Python.
-You can install the connector with pip3:
+(Optional) If your app needs to access Databricks SQL, install the Databricks SQL Connector for Python.
+You can install the connector with

 Where do I develop a Databricks app?